 Top Tips For Hand Sewing Paper

-There are two main ways to hand sew paper one, is to pre-punch the holes and embroidery or cross stitch the paper.
-The other is to add strength and flexibility to the paper, so it behaves more like fabric.
+Two main ways to hand sew paper are pre-punch the holes and embroidery or cross-stitching the paper.
+The other is to add strength and flexibility to the paper so it behaves more like fabric.
 It can then can easily be embroidered without tearing.

 Many of the tips for machine embroidery also apply to hand embroidery.